Table of contents

 Definition Monitoring at IOM How to apply it

-Monitoring is an established practice of internal oversight that provides management with an early indication of progress, or lack thereof, in the achievement of results, in both operational and financial activities.10 Monitoring at IOM is a routine – but important – process of data collection and analysis, as well as an assessment of progress towards intervention objectives.
+Monitoring is an established practice of internal oversight that provides management with an early indication of progress, or lack thereof, in the achievement of results, in both operational and financial activities.IOM, 2018b, p.
+2. Monitoring at IOM is a routine – but important – process of data collection and analysis, as well as an assessment of progress towards intervention objectives.
 In other words, it allows for the frequent assessment of the implementation process within IOM interventions.
 Due to the different thematic areas and diverse approaches to responding to country, regional or global needs and expectations, a standardized approach to monitoring IOM interventions remains challenging.
 Monitoring needs to be flexible enough to assess whether and how IOM’s interventions are responding to emerging needs.
 Chapters 2, 3 and 4 of the IOM Monitoring and Evaluation Guidelines will provide more details on how monitoring achieves this.

 RESOURCES